Derived $C^{\infty}$-Geometry I: Foundations: Digression: flatness results for -completions and flat ideals

-In particular, the Beck-Chevalley transformation $F^{\cinfty} \circ i_n\rightarrow i_n\circ F_n^{\cinfty}$ is an equivalence, where $i_n$ denotes the inclusions $\tau_{\leq n}\sring\subset\sring$ and $\tau_{\leq n}\scring_{\R}\subset\scring_{\R}$. \end{prop} We will prove Proposition \ref{prop:freecinftycommutestruncation} momentarily.
-Another obvious question stems from the observation that Corollary \ref{cor:algeffepi} tells us nothing about the homotopy groups of the coproduct $A\oinfty B$ of two simplicial $\cinfty$-rings, since the map $\R\rightarrow A$ is an effective epimorphism if and only if it is an equivalence.
+In particular, the Beck-Chevalley transformation $F^{\cinfty} \circ i_n\rightarrow i_n\circ F_n^{\cinfty}$ is an equivalence, where $i_n$ denotes the inclusions $\tau_{\leq n}\sring\subset\sring$ and $\tau_{\leq n}\scring_{\R}\subset\scring_{\R}$. \end{prop} We have already used this result to construct a model structure on unbounded $\cinfty$dgas; it will prove useful again in part II, where we transfer model structures from algebras with some extra structure (like a derivation, or a mixed graded structure in the sense of \cite{PTVV1,CPTVV1}) to $\cinfty$-algebras with extra structure.
+We will prove Proposition \ref{prop:freecinftycommutestruncation} momentarily.
+Another obvious question stems from the observation that Corollary \ref{cor:algeffepi} tells us very little about the homotopy groups of the coproduct $A\oinfty B$ of two simplicial $\cinfty$-rings, since the map $\R\rightarrow A$ is an effective epimorphism if and only if $\specr\,A$ is a single point.
 Proposition \ref{prop:freecinftycommutestruncation} gives a description of the homotopy groups of $A\oinfty B$ when $A$ and $B$ lie in the essential image of the functor $F^{\cinfty}$; indeed, in that case, we have isomorphisms

 for all $n\geq 0$.
 It may then seem reasonable to expect that for any pair of simplicial $\cinfty$-rings $A$ and $B$, the canonical map

 is an isomorphism.
 This assertion however is equivalent to an open problem in differential geometry.